License management

 NAME UPDATED STATUS CHART APP VERSION

-Here the version installed is 2024.4.0.
-You can now synchronize the license by running the following command, using the version you have in your installation:
+.
+To synchronize the license manually, you would run the following command, using the version installed in your environment: